DJ LeMahieu Player Props: Yankees vs. Cardinals

 DJ LeMahieu At The Plate

-- LeMahieu is batting .227 with 12 doubles, two triples, seven home runs and 20 walks.
+- LeMahieu is hitting .228 with 12 doubles, two triples, seven home runs and 22 walks.

+- LeMahieu is batting .211 during his last games and is on a four-game hitting streak.

-- In 29.9% of his games this season, LeMahieu has driven in at least one run.
-In six of those games (9.0%) he recorded more than one RBI.
+- In 66.7% of his 69 games this season, LeMahieu has picked up at least one hit.
+He's also had 11 multi-hit games.

+- LeMahieu has driven home a run in 21 games this year (30.4%), including more than one RBI in 8.7% of his games.

-- He has scored in 34.3% of his games this season, with more than one run scored in 6.0%.
+- He has scored in 24 of 69 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.